Sierra Leone Scouts Association

 The Sierra Leone Scouts Association, the national Scouting organization of Sierra Leone, was founded in 1909, and became a member of the World Organization of the Scout Movement in 1964.
 The coeducational Sierra Leone Scouts Association has 11,749 members as of 2011.

 In 1971, Emile F. Luke was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting.

 The Sierra Leone Scouts Association was host of the 3rd West Africa Zonal Conference and Youth Camp.
-75 Scouts participated from 9 West African countries.
+A total of 75 Scouts participated from 9 West African countries.